NotFoundNone/docker-mirrors/README.md

 ## Warning!
 This script overwrites the file!

-If you have important settings located in this file, then save them before using this script
+If you have important settings located in daemon.json, then save them before using this script

 ## Make the script executable